fabienzx/tb/trivy/README.md

 <br>

-*Note: cve-2023-45853 is tagged as "WILL-NOT-FIXED" but a patch has been released in the latest build.*
+*Note: cve-2023-45853 is tagged as "WILL-NOT-FIX" but a patch has been released in the latest build.*

 The CVE PoC consist of a crafted ZIP file that has to be opened on victim's end.